hmc-pmoney-s18/FaceMorph121/README.md

 # FaceMorph

-The web app allows users morph two faces into a new image of their combined face.
+This is a web app that allows users morph two faces into a new image of their combined face.
 This new face can be anywhere between the two faces, from 99% of one face to 99% of another.
 Users can currently upload images from their devices and select the morphed rate to morph.

 ## The link to Web app
 http://facemorph121.herokuapp.com/